 You can predict the value of the response variable by adding the equation of the line and the value of the explanatory variable and then multiplying it by a value on the y axis.

-An extrapolation is when you make a prediction outside of the range of observed values.
+An extrapolation is when you make a prediction outside of the range of observed values of x.

 The residual is a measure of how far off the prediction is from what is actually observed.